AliSayyah/x-ui-english/README.md

 ### Fixed on 0.2 --
 - Multi-user IDs for Vmess and Vless
 - Lack of Telegram bot implementation
-- Release packages being much heavier in size
+- Release packages being much heavier
 - Download traffic not being monitored
 ### Fixed on 0.2.1 --
 - Download data not being calculated